rhysv96/muval-vue3-spa-test/README.md

 Once you have completed your build of the project user requirements, with consideration of the evaluation criteria, save a zip of your revised code.
 Upload the Zip file to the Google Drive provide in your invitation email.
-Please address any issues to: <nicole@muval.com.au>
+Please send any issues to: <nicole@muval.com.au>